Mental health services for employers

 Presenteeism

-In many cases, people suffering with mental health concerns continue to be physically present at work while finding it difficult to perform to their full potential.
-They may have trouble concentrating, take longer to complete routine tasks or produce lower-quality work.
+Presenteeism is the opposite of absenteeism.
+Where absenteeism refers to the absence of an employee due to illness, presenteeism is where an employee is physically present at work, despite being unwell.
+Many employees with mental health challenges remain physically present at work but struggle to perform at their best.
+They may have trouble concentrating, take longer to complete routine tasks, or produce lower-quality work.
 Presenteeism quietly drains team morale, while errors and delays lead to missed deadlines and reputational damage.

 High staff turnover